Mini-Pishon/Home-Lab/README.md

 ---

+## 🕜 To do list

+- Planning to add :
+    -   backup
+    -   More ideas to come

 ## 🗃️ Folders (Not included in repo)

 This GitHub repo doesn't contain the full infrastructure (e.g., LXC containers, DNS zones), but it links to the live result and explains the steps.